 - Supported Accommodation for BME Women

-The research was compiled into a comprehensive report, within which, various recommendations were identified.
-From this research we were able to develop a BME Project that was dedicated to the needs of BME women.
+The research was compiled into a comprehensive report, within which various recommendations were made.
+From the research we were able to develop a project that was dedicated to the needs of BME women.
 The service employed two skilled workers who had the knowledge and insight of the cultural, religious and bi-lingual needs of BME women.
-Unfortunately due to funding cuts this project is no longer a standalone project, however we do continue to use and expand on what we learnt from that research.
+Unfortunately due to funding cuts this project is no longer a standalone project, but we do continue to use and expand on what we learnt from the research.